peterlefanulumsdaine/cartmell-thesis/README.md

 - Cartmell often uses un-bulleted but line-broken lists (e.g. bottom of source p 1.4).
 For now, do as `itemize`?

-- Cartmell often uses inline numbered lists (e.g. first para of source p 1.1).
-How to do these??
+- Cartmell often uses inline numbered lists: do these with environment `enumerate*`

 ## Macros